-- Listen do not ask questions or interrogate. - Remain calm if you are shocked, upset or angry the young person will sense this and this could stop them from saying more.
+Listen - do not ask questions or interrogate.

+Remain calm - if you are shocked, upset or angry the young person will sense this and this could stop them from saying more.

-- Reassure the young person that they have done the right thing telling you and that it is okay to talk about things. - Do not promise to keep it secret tell the young person you cannot keep the matter secret and will need to take advice from someone who can help. - Do not give Young People an outcome you cannot guarantee (e.g. do not say everything will be okay).
+Reassure - the young person that they have done the right thing telling you and that it is okay to talk about things.

+Do not promise to keep it secret - tell the young person you cannot keep the matter secret and will need to take advice from someone who can help (see confidentiality statement)

+Do not give Young People an outcome you cannot guarantee (e.g. do not say everything will be okay).